rjferguson21/big-bang/docs/developer/package-integration/package-integration-network-policies.md

 {{- end }}
 ```

-Similarly, if prometheus needs access to podinfo, create an `ingress-monitoring-prometheus.yaml` file with the following contents:
+Similarly, if prometheus needs access to podinfo to scrape metrics, create an `ingress-monitoring-prometheus.yaml` file with the following contents:
 ```yaml
 {{- if and .Values.networkPolicies.enabled .Values.monitoring.enabled }}
 apiVersion: networking.k8s.io/v1